 Joe Satriani’s guitar string pendant made out of Joe’s recycled/played strings.
 Designed by 2x breast cancer survivor Elisa Guida, pendant is app.
 2 1/2″ in length and contains strings and leather.
 Gent’s or ladies pendant comes with a 16, 18, 20, 22 or 24″ leather cord.
-This piece is already made and ready to ship.
+Due to the high demand of the StringsforaCURE® jewelry each order takes approximately 6-8 weeks to complete.
+These are hand-made and may vary slightly.

 Mouse over the picture to see a more detailed view of the piece.